microsoft/lisa/docs/troubleshooting.md

 ### Cannot find package after run `poetry install`

-Poetry is case sensitive when reading the path.
-Please make sure the path is consistent all the time and there's no spelling errors or case mismatch.
+Poetry is case sensitive, which means it differentiates directories like `C:\abc` and `C:\ABC` in Windows, although Windows in fact does not allow this (as a case insensitive system).
+When reading the path, please make sure there's no case mismatch in the path.

 ### Error: Poetry could not find a pyproject.toml file